 Slow, unsteady, jerky movements in the arms or legs

-Conditions that can lead to cerebellar degeneration include seizures, and other cerebellar disorders.
-Cerebellar degeneration has also been linked to toxins in the brain from ethanol, chemotherapy treatments and phenytoin.
+Conditions that can lead include seizures, and other cerebellar disorders.
+Have also been linked to toxins in the brain from ethanol, chemotherapy treatments and phenytoin.

-Several studies have shown that cerebellar toxicity caused by long-term use of phenytoin can cause cerebellar atrophy.
+Several cerebral atrophy studies have shown that cerebellar toxicity caused by long-term use of phenytoin can cause cerebellar atrophy.

 A study published in 2003 found that moderate to severe atrophy was linked to long term use of Dilantin.

-Since seizures can also cause cerebral atrophy, a 1994 study took this fact into account because patients taking phenytoin typically suffer from seizures.
-That study, which was the first to look at the connection, found that patients exposed to phenytoin as a group had significantly smaller cerebelli compared to non-exposed patients.
+That study, which was the first to look at the connection, found that patients exposed to phenytoin as a group had significantly smaller cerebellum compared to non-exposed patients.

-Recovery from cerebral atrophy and localized cerebellar atrophy is reportedly possible when patients stop taking Dilantin.
-Withdrawal from phenytoin is monitored by a doctor.
+Recovery from cerebral atrophy or localized cerebellar atrophy is reportedly possible when patients stop taking Dilantin.
+Withdrawal from phenytoin must be monitored by a doctor.

 However, in some cases when there is chronic treatment with phenytoin or acute toxicity caused by Dilantin that led to cerebral atrophy, some of the injuries were permanent, specifically the cerebellar ataxia, which is the lack of muscle coordination.

 Did you or a loved one suffer cerebellar atrophy, a localized atrophy of the brain, after taking phenytoin, generic Dilantin?
-Our scientific evidence concerning Phenytoin lawsuit / Dilantin lawsuit could compensation you for your injuries.
+Our scientific evidence concerning Phenytoin lawsuit / Dilantin lawsuit could help prove your injuries.

 Detailed View: Safety Labeling Changes Approved By FDA Center for Drug Evaluation and Research (CDER)